 - As your potatoes sprout and grow, continue adding soil.
 This is called “hilling-up”.
-When I hill-up potatoes I leave a bit of green leaves showing each time.
+When I hill-up potatoes I leave a few green leaves showing each time.

 - Hill-up your potatoes repeatedly until your bag is filled to the top.

 - Harvest when potato plants flower for new potatoes or, if you’d like mature potatoes, harvest when the tops are brown and dry.
-Either way, stop watering your potatoes 2 to 3 days before you plan to harvest so the soil can dry out, making harvesting easier.
+Either way, stop watering your potatoes 2 to 3 days before you plan to harvest so the soil can dry out, making harvesting and cleaning your potatoes easier.

-- To harvest, simply empty the contents of your bag, sort through and presto!
-Tonights dinner.
+- To harvest, simply empty the contents of your bag, sort through, and presto!

 Other articles you might enjoy: